afitzgibbon/Java---User-Access-Control/README.md

 # Java---User-Access-Control
 This repo is intended to be a collection of classes for User &amp; Password creation and User Administration.

-- security/Password.java & security/SecurityPolicy.java added
+- added: security/Password.java & security/SecurityPolicy.java
   - enables secure password creation, restoration and renewal

-- user/User.java added
+- added: user/User.java
   - encapsulates user data

-- login/AbstractLogin.java, login/LoginRequest.java, login/LoginResponse.java, login/LoginServer.java added
+- added: login/AbstractLogin.java, login/LoginRequest.java, login/LoginResponse.java, login/LoginServer.java
   - this is a simple framework/api to build login programs

+- added: ui/console/ConsoleLogin.java
+  - a console implementation of AbstractLogin